incpac/incpac.github.io/_posts/2023-04-16-processing-video-with-mediaconvert-and-lambda.md

 date: 2023-04-16
 ---

-__Story Time:__ So one day I'm just sitting at my desk and my boss gets all up in my business with "Yo, you with the face.
+__Story Time:__ So one day I'm just sitting at my desk and my manager gets all up in my business with "Yo, you with the face.
 Come with me."

 He takes me across the carpark to another building where I get introduced to one of our developers.
 We have a chat about a project he's been working on.
 It takes a GoPro video, runs each frame through a machine learning algorithm, and spits out a